zhu-jz/rodent_code/readme.txt

 Rodent first looks for moves from the guide book, and if none is found, it falls back to big main book.

-guide books encodes one opening in each line, and its format looks like that:
+Guide books encode one opening in each line, and its format looks like that:

 e2e4 a7a6? d2d4 b7b5 a2a4 c8b7 b1d2
 e2e4 d7d5!! e4d5 d8d5 b1c3 d8d6!

-It allows users to write down their own book preferences if they for example want to practice Ruy Lopez or Pirc Defense or force Rodent to play unusual openings.
+It allows users to express their preferences.
+If they for example want to practice Ruy Lopez or Pirc Defense or force Rodent to play unusual lines.
 Moves may be followed by punctuation marks: ? (frequency -= 100), ! (frequency += 100), ?? (frequency -= 5000), !! (frequency += 5000).
-Additionally, a move with "xx" appended will be deleted from the main book permanently.
+A move with "xx" appended will be deleted from the main book permanently.

 A really desperate user might even create main opening book.
 All he needs is any of files called feed.txt, feedwhite.txt and feedblack.txt placed